Coding-Child/nlp_master/README.md

   2. Randomly change 10% of tokens to **another word**
   3. A random 10% token holds the same word.
 But model have to make a prediction.

-※ But my own BERT is not changing another words.

 ### · Predict Next Sentence
 > Original Paper: 3.3.2 Task #2: Next Sentence Prediction
 ```